hyperledger-solang/solang/docs/language.rst

 An enum can be converted to and from integer, but this requires an explicit cast.
 The value of an enum is numbered from 0, like in C and Rust.

-If enum is declared in another contract, it can be refered to with the `contractname.` prefix.
-The enum declaration does not have to appear in a contract, in which case it can be used without the contract name prefix in every contract.
+If enum is declared in another contract, the type can be refered to with `contractname.typename`.
+The individual enum values are `contractname.typename.value`.
+The enum declaration does not have to appear in a contract, in which case it can be used without the contract name prefix.

 .. code-block:: javascript